-The Simulation Report allows users to create a simulation run text report that they can customize according to their specific purposes.
+The Simulation Report allows you to create a simulation run text report that you can customize according to your specific purposes.

 A simulation report can be created as part of a scenario or simulation run, and may be different from the native analysis model report.
 It contains the results from the simulation run itself.
 The model specific data for the simulation run consists of items including error messages, pump status, trial runs, element actions at time steps, connectivity problems, etc.

-To create, modify, or delete a Simulation Report option, the user can open up the Simulation Report dialog from the Operation tab of the Model Explorer or from the Report Options' Browse button in the Run Manager.
+To create, modify, or delete a Simulation Report option, you can open up the Simulation Report dialog box from the Operation tab of the Model Explorer or from the Report Options' Browse button in the Run Manager.

 ID and Description